Judge adopts Charles Bates’ liability estimate for Garlock’s pending and future asbestos personal injury claims

 In estimating the number of future individuals to be diagnosed with mesothelioma who might have had contact with asbestos-containing gaskets, Dr. Bates relied on the most recent estimates of the Bates White Incidence Model.
 With respect to this model, Judge Hodges wrote in his decision, “The Bates White model was demonstrated to be an acceptable method of predicting future incidence of mesothelioma...
 In fact, the Bates White model is more inclusive than other models because it includes both occupational and non-occupational exposure.”

-In addition to Dr. Gallardo-Garcia, Dr. Bates was assisted by Dr. Jeffrey Brown, a PhD economist and Bates White Partner, who designed a model to estimate the expected trial outcomes; by Mr. Marc Scarcella, an MA financial economist and Bates White Manager, who provided estimates of expected claimants’ trust recoveries; and by Dr. Karl Snow, a PhD economist and Bates White Partner, who assisted with financial matters, including the appropriate inflation and discount rates.
+In addition to Dr. Gallardo-Garcia, Dr. Bates was assisted by Dr. Jeffrey Brown, a PhD economist and Bates White Partner, who designed a model to estimate the expected trial outcomes; by Dr. Karl Snow, a PhD economist and Bates White Partner, who assisted with financial matters, including the appropriate inflation and discount rates; and by other Bates White economists who provided estimates of expected claimants’ trust recoveries.